Were You Convicted of DUI in Another State?

 Contact Suzuki Law Offices for an Aggressive Defense

 Have you been arrested for drunk driving with an out-of-state DUI conviction on your record?
 If so, it is important to act quickly.
-Contact a criminal defense lawyer at Suzuki Law Offices to learn more about your options.
+Contact a DUI lawyer at Suzuki Law Offices to learn more about your options.
 We are available 24 hours a day, 7 days a week; you can count on us to be there when you need us most.

 If you have questions about how prior DUI convictions may affect your case, contact a DUI defense attorney at Suzuki Law Offices We represent clients throughout Phoenix and offer free, no-obligation consultations.